TheAxelander/OpenBudgeteer/README.md

 Automated database initialization is only supported for MySQL, SQLite and MariaDB.

-The usage of `CONNECTION_ROOT_PASSWORD` is optional in case User and Database are not existing and should be created by OpenBudgeteer in MariaDB or MySQL.

 For PostgreSQL, please consider the container-per database PostgreSQL pattern, and let container init take care of the database creation, or create the role and database yourself.
 In this case, the database created by you must be empty, the role must exist, and should have CREATE permission for all objects in the public schema of the target database.

 | Variable                 | Description                                           | Used for database provider            | Example                 |